stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. note::

   Account Links can be created and deleted, but they cannot be updated.
-For information about Account Links, please see the :ref:`Reference chapter <ref-accountlink>`
+For information about Account Links, please see the :ref:`Reference chapter <ref-accountlink>`.

 There is one more aspect to Account Linking, which regards login behavior (as already summarized :ref:`above <account-linking-login>`).
-The Application has an :ref:`Account Linking Policy <ref-account-linking-policy>`, which is enabled:
+The Application needs to have an :ref:`Account Linking Policy <ref-account-linking-policy>` enabled:

-.. only:: rest or ruby
+.. only:: rest or ruby or nodejs

   .. code-block:: json